cxcandid/SmartLineLabeler/README.md

 ![SmartLineLabeler Advanced Labeling](../main/images/image19.png)

-There is a field called “owners” in the “undersea_telecom_cables” layer, which we want to insert under the name of the cable, as shown in the figure above.
+There is a field called “owners” in the `undersea_telecom_cables` layer, which we want to insert under the name of the cable, as shown in the figure above.

 The problem we are facing here is that some cables have a large number of owner names separated by commas.
 In this case, it would be helpful if we could insert a line break after every third comma, for example.

-To be completely honest, I searched the internet for a solution and came across a corresponding regular expression (I use ‘||’ instead of ‘\n’ as line feed character and remove the last comma with the rtrim function).
+To be completely honest, I searched the internet for a solution and came across a corresponding regular expression (I use `||` instead of `\n` as line feed character and remove the last comma with the rtrim function).

 `regexp_replace( rtrim("owners",','),'((?:.*?,){4}.*?),','\\1  ||')`